vbotka/ansible-collection-freebsd/docs/source/examples/370/example.rst

    :language: yaml
    :force:

-Playbook output - configure pf
+Playbook output - Configure pf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Starting and restarting of the firewall breaks the ssh connections.
 See the handlers for details.
 As